 For more information on the steps for employing an apprentice, click here.

 The Society supported the development and subsequent 2019 launch of the Level 6 Environmental Practitioner Degree Apprenticeship – the very first degree apprenticeship for the environment sector.
-The standards for the apprenticeship were created by an innovative Trailblazer Group involving organisations from across private, public and voluntary sectors.
+The apprenticeship, or occupational standard, was created by an innovative Trailblazer Group chaired by industry, involving employer organisations from across private, public and voluntary sectors, in collaboration with professional institutions and universities across England

 The Group state that “Environmental Practitioners will combine a high level of knowledge and understanding of environmental principles and techniques to complex environmental systems, with their expertise being developed, adaptable or transferable to a range of environmental specialisms, for example, environmental policy and legislation, air quality, climate change, energy, water resources, waste management, ecology, acoustics, land contamination, sustainability, landscape or heritage.”